 Carrie Montgomery – CEO / Project Coordinator / Dance Instructor

 Carrie is an advanced social dance instructor and a qualified professional counsellor with over 20 years of experience.
-She spent a decade leading Lifeline - Northern Ireland’s 24/7 suicide prevention service - where she oversaw a £6 million annual programme.
+She previously led Lifeline, Northern Ireland’s 24/7 suicide prevention service, overseeing a £6 million annual programme.
 Her trauma-informed, person-centred approach ensures a compassionate, safe environment for all.
 As co-founder of Our Social Space, she is passionate about the role of rhythm and connection in recovery and inclusion.

 Declan Allison – Training & Education Manager / Dance Instructor